davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 If you're a Mac where you've been using Homebrew for a while, you can run `brew list` and `brew list --cask` to list your installed formulae and casks.
 Once you've added every package you want to carry over to the correspondings lists in your Nix config, uncomment `onActivation.cleanup = "uninstall"`.
-Your homebrew config in `nix-darwin` will now be *declarative*: only the packages specified in your `flake.nix` will be installed, and if you ever remove a package from the lists here, it will be uninstalled the next time you reload with `darwin-rebuild switch`.
+Your homebrew config in `nix-darwin` is now *declarative*: only the packages specified in your `flake.nix` will be installed, and if you ever remove a package from the lists here it will be uninstalled the next time you reload with `darwin-rebuild switch`.

 ## Additional configuration